Joshua-shields/Joshua-Shields-ST10255631-Cash-Up-budget-app/README.md

     * start an Android Virtual Device (AVD) using the AVD Manager in Android Studio go to Tools > AVD Manager for the demo we used Pixel 9 pro.

 2.  **Build and Run:**
-    *   Click the Run 'app button (the green play icon) in the toolbar.
+    *   Click the Run app button (the green play icon) in the toolbar.
     *   Android Studio will build the project and launch the application.

 ## Running Tests